cvxgrp/cvxportfolio/docs/manual.rst

 Multi-Period Optimization
 -------------------------
-Multi-period optimization is an advanced feature but an important one.
-You should probably first read :paper:`section 5 of the paper <chapter.5>` to understand the model we work with, which is based on model-predictive control, the industrial engineering standard for multi-period optimization.
+Multi-period optimization is the signature portfolio allocation model defined by Cvxportfolio (although it is not the only one).
+It is discussed in :paper:`section 5 of the paper <chapter.5>`, and it is based on model-predictive control, the industrial engineering standard for dynamic control.
 The relevant Cvxportfolio object we deal with here is the :class:`cvxportfolio.MultiPeriodOptimization` policy.

 We note that the simpler single-period optimization model, implemented by